-1. The term of office of the President, Vice-Presi- Term of office dents and Quaestors shall be two and a half years.
+The term of office of the President, Vice-Presidents and Quaestors shall be two and a half years.

 When a Member changes political groups he shall retain, for the remainder of his two and a half year term of office, any seat he holds in the Bureau or the College of Quaestors.